Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Conclusion

 \section{Conclusion}

-In this paper, we introduce ACD, a framework for causal discovery in time series data which can leverage the information that is shared across samples.
-We provide a probabilistic implementation, ACD-NRI, and demonstrate significant performance gains when predicting causal relations.
-Additionally, we maintain our performance under hidden confounding.
-Exciting future directions include interventions, more flexible graph structures, or methods that adapt dynamically to the type of hidden confounder at hand.
+We introduce ACD, a framework for causal discovery in time-series data which can leverage the information that is shared across samples.
+We provide a probabilistic implementation of this framework, and demonstrate significant performance gains over the existing literature when predicting causal relations, both in the fully observed setting and with noise and hidden confounding.